Individual and Time Effects in Nonlinear Panel Models with Large N, T: Introduction

-In addition to model parameters, we provide bias corrections for average partial effects, which are often the ultimate quantities of interest in nonlinear models.
-These effects are functions of the data, parameters and individual and time effects in nonlinear models.
-The asymptotic distribution of the fixed effects estimators of these quantities depends on the sampling properties of the individual and time effects, unlike for model parameters.
-We find that in general the incidental parameters problem for average effects is of second order asymptotically, because the rate of convergence of the fixed effect estimator is slower for these effects than for model parameters.
+We derive bias expansions and corrections for fixed effects estimators of common parameters $\beta$ and average partial effects (APEs).
+The vector $\beta$ includes all the unknown parameters that enter the log-likelihood function other than the individual and time effects, such as index coefficients in a probit model.
+The APEs are functions of the data, the common parameters, and the individual and time effects in nonlinear models.
+We find that the properties of the fixed effects estimators of $\beta$ and the APEs are different.
+For $\beta$, the order of the bias is $1/T + 1/N$, which is of the same as the rate of convergence $1/\sqrt{NT}$ under sequences where $N/T$ converge to a constant.
+For the APEs, we uncover that the incidental parameter problem is negligible asymptotically because the order of the bias, $1/N + 1/T$, is smaller than the rate of convergence, which is $1/\sqrt{N} + 1/\sqrt{T}$, slower than for model parameters.
 To the best of our knowledge, this rate result is new for fixed effects estimators of average partial effects in nonlinear panel models with individual and time effects.\footnote{Galvao and Kato~\cite*{GalvaoKato:2013} also found slow rates of convergence for fixed effects estimators in linear models with individual effects under misspecification.
-Fernandez-Val and Lee~\cite*{FL13} pointed out this issue in nonlinear models with only individual effects.} The bias corrections, while not necessary to center the asymptotic distribution, do improve the finite-sample properties of the estimators specially in dynamic models.
+Fernandez-Val and Lee~\cite*{FL13} pointed out this issue in nonlinear models with only individual effects.} In numerical examples we find that the bias corrections, while not necessary to center the asymptotic distribution of APE estimators, do improve their finite-sample properties, specially in dynamic models.